cloudeight/style-guidelines/css/README.md

 ## Commenting
 You may of noticed that none of the examples above have any form of comments in them, this is intended as to not clutter the examples shown.
-However, we should always ensure that our files are well documented and should be aiming to:
+However, we should always ensure that our stylehsheets are well documented and should be aiming to:

 - Break code into sections with headings within a single stylesheet if required
 - Use DocBlocks, single line and inline comments for their correct purpose